followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onContextMenuPreparing.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **contextMenuPreparing** event.
+A function that is executed before a context menu is rendered.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action before a context menu is displayed in the grid.
-For instance, you can change the set of items in the menu.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-Information about the event.
+Information about the event that caused the function's execution.
 <!--/typeFunctionParamDescription1-->
 <!--typeFunctionParamName1_field1-->component<!--/typeFunctionParamName1_field1-->
 <!--typeFunctionParamType1_field1-->DOMComponent<!--/typeFunctionParamType1_field1-->